 + PRO: It is easy to take out health insurance

 Most expats have health insurance provided by their employer.
-If this is not the case, residents can apply for a Hamad Card, which entitles them to subsidised healthcare at the Hamad Medical Corporation.
+If this is not the case, residents can apply for a Hamad health card, which entitles them to subsidised healthcare at the Hamad Medical Corporation.

 -CON: Expats are still wary of healthcare in Qatar

 The main hospitals in Doha are modern and well-equipped.
-That said, most expats prefer being treated in their home countries, if they have the option.
-For many expats, finding a doctor in Qatar they are comfortable with can be tricky.
+That said, many expats prefer being treated in their home countries, if they have the option.
+For some expats, finding a doctor in Qatar they are comfortable with can be tricky.